springone-tour-2020-cicd/katacoda-scenarios/argo/intro.md

 # EDIT:

-Argo CD is a tool for declarative continuous delivery to Kubernetes. [ref](https://argoproj.github.io/argo-cd/)
+[Argo CD](https://argoproj.github.io/argo-cd) is a tool for Gitops-driven declarative continuous delivery to Kubernetes.

-Argo CD was developed by Intuit and is part of [Argoproj](https://argoproj.github.io), a set of open source projects for Kubernetes native workflows, events, CI and CD.
+Created by Intuit in 2018, it is part of [Argoproj](https://argoproj.github.io), a set of open source projects for Kubernetes native workflows, events, CI and CD.

+**Pre-requisites**

+This tutorial assumes you have a completed the pre-requisite scenario [_Creating a project on GitHub and Docker Hub_](https://www.katacoda.com/markpollack/scenarios/github-dockerhub).

+Let's begin!